Regulation B1: Student Discipline

-9.2 A list of authorised and investigating officers who are permitted by the University to investigate alleged misconduct offences and impose penalties for minor offences is published in the Discipline Procedure.
+9.2 A list of authorised and investigating officers who are permitted by the University to investigate alleged misconduct offences and impose penalties for minor offences is maintained by Student Conduct.

 9.4 Investigation of major offences: where your conduct suggests that a major offence under this regulation may have been committed and disciplinary action may need to be taken, the Student Conduct Team will determine whether your conduct may constitute a sufficiently serious breach of this regulation to necessitate a formal investigation.

-9.5 The Student Conduct Team will appoint an investigating officer to carry out an investigation.
+9.5 The University will appoint an investigating officer to carry out an investigation.
 The scope of the investigation will be determined by what is timely, fair and reasonable.

 9.6 The investigating officer will normally conduct interviews with you and may also contact witnesses and other persons who may be able to provide information.
 The information provided will allow the investigating officer to prepare a written report.
 The investigating officer may also gather other forms of evidence and documentation that are relevant to the case, such as photographs, CCTV footage, or social media communication.

 9.7 Once the investigation is complete, the investigating officer will submit a written report to the Head of Student Conduct or nominee who will determine whether to dismiss the case, send it back to the investigating officer as a minor offence, refer it to a formal meeting of the Discipline Committee, or refer it for consideration by chair’s action on behalf of the Discipline Committee.
-If you are studying on a professional programme which is covered by the Fitness to Practise Regulation B5, the Discipline Committee may consider the case but refer it to the University Fitness to Practise Committee for a final decision.
+If you are studying on a professional programme which is covered by Regulation B5: Fitness to Practise, the Discipline Committee may consider the case but refer it to the University Fitness to Practise Committee for a final decision.

 10. The Discipline Committee